 The Yoga Therapy newsletter includes a yoga class which is based on the Yoga Therapy clients I am working with who present similar themes of imbalance, stress, and struggle.
 In addition to being a well rounded yoga class, complete with its therapeutic benefits, my hope is that as you participate in these classes you feel supported and part of a greater healing community.

-I am looking forward to this new chapter in our yoga journey!
+I am very excited about this new chapter in our yoga journey!

 Testimonials from our Yoga Philosophy participants: click here.

 Julie Rost, Founder, YogaLife Institute.
 Her undergraduate degree in Psychology included research based in the healing benefit of Yoga for Adolescents.
 Years of working in women’s reproductive health led to a three year service as Peace Corps Volunteer in Malawi, Africa, where her experience with village doctors of traditional medicine catapulted her interest in studying the holistic and natural approaches of the Yoga lifestyle.
 She received her Classical Yoga and Yoga Therapy training from the YogaLife Institute in PA.
 Julie is currently the Spiritual Director of the YogaLife Institute of NH, teaching Yoga Philosophy 101 and 201 and teaching in its 200-hour Yoga Teacher Training Program.
 She teaches private yoga classes, workshops, and retreats, and offers private Yoga therapy sessions.